inite-io/idea-machine-wiki/docs/how-does-it-work/combat-system-and-skills.md

 * PQ - Physical Intelligence (Impact Strength)
 * IQ - Intelligence Quotient, increases skill strength
-* EQ - Emotional Intelligence
+* EQ - Emotional Intelligence, emotional stability of the character, helps in the battle with bosses
 * SQ - Spiritual Intelligence

 At the beginning of the game, each indicator is equal to 5 points, and players are also given 10 more points for their own distribution between indicators to personalize their character.